the-laughing-monkey/pachyderm/README.md

 ### Pachyderm Video Processing Demo

 Welcome to the video processing demo of Pachyderm!
-We’re going to use the power of Pachyderm’s data version control to do some video capture.
-We’ll use Python 3 and OpenCV to the capture the video frame by frame, dumping those frames to JPGs.
+We’re going to use the power of Pachyderm’s data version control and data transformation to do some video capture.
+To do that, we'll work with Python 3 and OpenCV to capture the video frame by frame, dumping those frames to JPGs.

 If you’re just getting started with Pachyderm, make sure you’ve gone through the [local installation](https://docs.pachyderm.io/en/latest/getting_started/local_installation.html) to get started and at least the [beginner demo](https://docs.pachyderm.io/en/latest/getting_started/beginner_tutorial.html) before moving on to this one.